wootzapp/www/privacy.md

 Links to Other Sites

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
-Note that these external sites are not operated by me.
-Therefore, I strongly advise you to review the Privacy Policy of these websites.
-I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.
+Note that these external sites are not operated by WootzApp.
+Therefore, we strongly advise you to review the Privacy Policy of these websites.
+WootzApp has no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 Changes to This Privacy Policy